threefoldfoundation/info_cloud/src/evdc/evdc_access.md

 ![](img/vdc_portal_marketplace.png)

-The `COMPUTE NODES` section of `MY VDC` part shows you the Kubernetes cluster that has been created corresponding to the chosen size.
+The `COMPUTE NODES` section of the `MY VDC` part shows you the Kubernetes cluster created corresponding to the chosen size.

 ![](img/24_vdc_portal_compute.png)